dr-zool/matlab/README.md

 >>	A(:,2)=[];

 2.5.7	Creating a sub-matrix
 To extract a submatrix B consisting of rows 2 and 3 and columns 1 and 2 of the matrix A, do the following

 >> B = A([2 3],[1 2]);

 To interchange rows 1 and 2 of A, use the vector of row indices together with the colon operator.

->> C = A([2 1 3],:)
+>> C = A([2 1 3],:);

-C	=
-	4	5	6
-	1	2	3
-	7	8	0

 It is important to note that the colon operator (:) stands for all columns or all rows.
 To create a vector version of matrix A, do the following

  >>	A(:);

 The submatrix comprising the intersection of rows p to q and columns r to s is denoted by A(p:q,r:s).
 As a special case, a colon (:) as the row or column specifler covers all entries in that row or column; thus

 †	A(:,j) is the jth column of A, while
 †	A(i,:) is the ith row, and